The Janice Davis Gordon Memorial Postdoctoral Fellowship in Colorectal Cancer Prevention

 Postdoctoral stipends are $50,000 and may be subject to a one-time raise, after the first appointment year, if approved by the mentor.
 Fringe benefits include health insurance, paid institutional holidays, and annual and sick leave.
 This fellowship does not provide additional research support for tuition, reference books, meeting registration, travel support, and research costs.
 Janice Davis Gordon Postdoctoral fellows must consult their mentors for additional research support.

-Phase 2 - Invitation to Submit Research and Career Proposal: Successful applicants from Phase I are considered to be accepted to the fellowship program and will be invited to submit a Research and Career Proposal.
+Successful applicants from Phase I are considered to be accepted to the fellowship program and will be invited to submit a Research and Career Proposal.
 The proposal will be reviewed by the CPRTP Advisory Committee, along with other subject matter experts.
-Suggestions may be provided for its improvement.
+Suggestions may be provided for improving the proposal.
 Funding for the fellowship is contingent upon proposal approval by the Advisory Committee and Program Directors, as well as processing of appointment paperwork by the Academic and Visa Administration (AVA).

 - This program requires a minimum of two mentors with complementary expertise in different disciplines is required.